 • Milk yield – 7200 – 9000 kg the best diary breed among exotic cattle regarding milk yield.

-• On an average it gives 25 liter of milk per day, whereas a cross breed H.F. cow gives 10 – 15 liter per day.
+• On average it gives 25 liters of milk per day, whereas a crossbreed H.F. cow gives 10 – 15 liter per day.

 • It can perform well in coastal and delta areas.